bijoutrouvaille/fireward/readme.md

 The project is easy to compile for most platforms, requires no knowledge of Haskell, and is completed in two simple steps:

-1. Download the [Haskell Stack tool](https://docs.haskellstack.org/en/stable/README/) for your platform.
+1. Download the [Haskell Stack tool](https://docs.haskellstack.org/en/stable/README/) for your platform and put it somewhere, e.g. in your `PATH`.
 2. `cd` into the project directory and run `stack install`.

 Afterwards, everything is automatic.
 Stack will download and install the compiler and dependencies and put the `fireward` executable into the path given by `stack path --local-bin` command.
 You may want to add that path to your `PATH` variable.
 The download and build may take 30±20 minutes.